 No more scooping!
 I now refresh the litter and empty the waste bag every three days.
 Once a month I empty the entire box, disinfect the interior, then fill it up with new litter.
 Voila, all done – once a month!

-I use both an extra large mesh litter mat and a large trapper mat to control the litter mess in my house.
 The trapper mat helps control all of the litter that flies out of the box when my Maine Coon is thrashing it around.
-The mesh litter mat helps cut down on the fine litter that sticks to their paws.
+The mesh litter mat helps cut down on the fine litter that sticks to his paws.

 The best way I’ve found to keep all of the cat hair under control is to brush your cat often with an appropriate tool.
 The more fur you can get out during a brushing session, the less you’ll have to worry about ending up on your furniture floors.